 This impressive landmark of steep steps was built in order to link the Trinità dei Monti church, with its beautiful twin tower with the Spanish square below.

 There are 138 steps placed in a mix of curves, straight flights, vistas and terraces displaying a great example of the Roman Baroque style, designed by the architect Francesco De Sanctis in collaboration with Alessandro Specchi

 Once a great place for tourists to sit and reflect nowadays you can face a hefty fine of €250 for sitting on the steps and up to €400 if you dirty or damage the stone staircase.
-This was brought into place to stop tourists eating and drinking on the steps.
+This was brought into place to stop tourists from eating and drinking on the steps.

 To see the city from a different angle hiring a ped was an awesome experience.
-We chose eCooltra who is a leader in scooter sharing in Europe with a fleet of more than 5,000 electric scooters with a presence in 8 cities: Barcelona, Madrid, Valencia, Palma de Mallorca, Malaga, Rome, Milan, and Lisbon.
+We chose eCooltra which is a leader in scooter sharing in Europe with a fleet of more than 5,000 electric scooters with a presence in 8 cities: Barcelona, Madrid, Valencia, Palma de Mallorca, Malaga, Rome, Milan, and Lisbon.

 You pay per minute with your app and can enjoy all the advantages of having your own scooter without worrying about maintenance or insurance.

 Any person who is older than 18 with a valid driving license (A, B, C or D) can register.